mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Aramil studies the Worldrend—not its history, but its ongoing effects on magic.
 Believes residual damage to reality is still spreading.
 Most scholars think he's paranoid.

 **Connections:** Correspondent with High Mage Arcturus's ghost.
-Silverpine University faculty (tenured but eccentric).
+Silverpine Magical Academy faculty (tenured but eccentric).
 Has explored Worldrend sites.

 **Secrets:** His research is correct—reality is still damaged.
 He's found evidence of deliberate sabotage of repair efforts.
 Someone doesn't want the Worldrend healed.